 Infinite Cache – Another exciting addition is the presence of new AMD Infinite Cache on these graphics cards.
 AMD says that the new Infinite cache works like the L3 cache on the Ryzen processors.
-This is faster storage that allows speedy data transfer and improves the gaming at 4K and Quad-HD resolution.
+This faster storage allows speedy data transfer and improves the gaming at 4K and Quad-HD resolution.

-A lot of modern games are demanding when it comes to VRAM utilization on 4K resolution.
+Many modern games are demanding when it comes to VRAM utilization on 4K resolution.
 AMD’s implementation of the Infinite cache and 16 gigs of VRAM hope to find the solution to the problem.
 On the other hand, Nvidia has used more expensive and faster GDDRX6 modules in the RTX 3000 Series of cards.

-DX 12 Ultimate - As these new graphics cards come with the RDNA2 architecture, these also support Microsoft's DirectX 12 ultimate APIs and even direct storage when it becomes available in the later part of 2021.
-This will help games load faster on some of the latest NVMe drives that come with Microsoft direct storage support.
+DX 12 Ultimate – These new graphics cards come with the RDNA2 architecture.
+They also support Microsoft’s DirectX 12 ultimate APIs and even direct storage when it became available later in 2021.
+This will help games load faster on some of the latest NVMe drives with Microsoft direct storage support.

 AMD Super Sampling – The new AMD graphics cards will support Super Sampling, equivalent to Nvidia’s DLSS.
 The Nvidia DLSS improves the image quality when Ray tracing is enabled without compromising the frame rates.
 Similarly, the Super Sampling that is still in testing will roll out on these new cards offering superior performance when playing games with the Ray tracing.

-Rage Mode - AMD is boasting of the new Rage Mode that allows for automatic overclocking of the graphics cards to squeeze the last bit of performance from these Navi21 based GPUs.
+Rage Mode – AMD boasts of the new Rage Mode that allows for automatic overclocking of the graphics cards to squeeze the last bit of performance from these Navi21-based GPUs.